Security-Onion-Solutions/securityonion-docs/passwords.rst

 Squert
 ------

-Squert authenticates against the Sguil user database, so you should be able to login to Squert using the same username/password you use to login to Sguil.
+Squert authenticates against the Sguil user database, so you should be able to login to Squert using the same username and password you use to login to Sguil.

 Kibana
 ------

 When you access Kibana, you are prompted to login using Apache Single Sign On (SSO).
-This SSO authenticates against the Sguil user database, so you should be able to login to Kibana using the same username/password you use to login to Sguil.
+This SSO authenticates against the Sguil user database, so you should be able to login to Kibana using the same username and password you use to login to Sguil.

 MySQL
 -----